0xl3x1/zeek-EternalSafety/README.md

-detecting EternalChampion via signature-matching. *EternalSafety* also identifies a range of other protocol violations, such as the use of unimplemented/unused SMBv1 commands, server-initiated changes in values that may only be set by an SMBv1 client, incorrect interleaving of transaction types, incorrect ordering of transaction messages, and sending more data as part of a transaction than was specified in the transaction request.
+detecting EternalChampion via signature-matching. *EternalSafety* also identifies a range of other protocol violations, such as the use of unimplemented/unused SMBv1 commands, server-initiated changes in values that may only be set by an SMBv1 client, and incorrect interleaving of transaction types.

 Rationale
 ---------